 In order for a web browser to display an HTML page without error, it must be provided with well-formed HTML.
-To be well-formed, each HTML element must be contained within an open tag -- <p> -- and a close tag -- </p>.
+To be well-formed, each HTML element must be contained within an opening tag -- <p> -- and a closing tag -- </p>.
 Furthermore, any new tag opened within another tag must be closed before the containing tag is closed.
-So <h1><p>well-formed HTML</p></h1> is well-formed HTML, while <h1><p>well-formed HTML</h1></p> is not well-formed HTML.
+So, for example, <h1><p>well-formed HTML</p></h1> is well-formed HTML, while <h1><p>well-formed HTML</h1></p> is not well-formed HTML.

 Another syntax rule is that HTML attributes should be enclosed within single or double quotes.
 There is often debate about which format is technically correct, but the World Wide Web Consortium asserts that both approaches are acceptable.

 The best advice for choosing between single and double quotes is to keep the usage consistent across all the documents.
 HTML style-checkers can be used to enforce consistent use across pages.
-It should be noted that sometimes using a single quote is required, such as in an instance where an attribute's value actually contains a double quote character.
+It should be noted that sometimes using a single quote is required, such as in an instance where an attribute value actually contains a double quote character.
 The reverse is true as well.

 It's important to note as well that the language HTML works with is basic English.
 Non-English characters -- or letters -- such as Chinese, or special symbols -- like letters with accent marks -- may not display correctly on a webpage by default.
 In order to accommodate special character sets, users need to specify the character encoding with an element that looks like this: <meta charset="utf-8"/>.
 In this case, utf-8 is the character set.
 Utf-8 is HTML's default English charset.